Pont Dom Luis 1er

 FAQ: where to stay in Porto

-Which neighbourhood for a first time in Porto?
+Which area should I choose for a first visit to Porto?

 How much does a hotel night cost in Porto?